 The ride begins with a dinosaur-theme boat ride.
 Then, the ride enters a tunnel, where the 16-person boat stops, gripped by a motion base.
-As an immersive movie plays, passengers will feel the boat moving up and down, as well as side to side.
+An immersive movie, created by Falcon’s Creative Group, plays as passengers will feel the boat moving up and down, as well as side to side.

 “It is capable of roll, pitch and yaw,” says Duijm.
 “It moves in every direction.
 The boat mirrors the action of the immersive scenes shown.
 There will be wind effects, sound effects, lots of water stuff that will be going on.
 It will make people feel as if they’re up close with a real dinosaur encounter experience.

 “And then they go through a vertical lift that brings the whole boat up.
 It’ll be a great view.
 People will be able to see down from the top floor at the theme park level to the point where the raft goes into the flume.”

 The Jurassic Island ride spans two floors and has a total height of 18 metres.

 Stunt shows & special effects

 The park will also be home to stunt show, expected to be another major draw.
 “Our trainers, who worked at Universal Studios, Disney and other world-class parks worked with The Producers’ Group to create a spectacular action-packed experience,” says Duijm.